-- Securities issued by and the obligations of or guaranteed by the United States of America or U.S. government sponsored enterprises or by the Dominion of Canada or any province thereof, financial futures and options; - Bonds issued by the State of Iowa or its political subdivisions; - Common stock, American Depository Receipts, corporate bonds or other evidences of indebtedness issued under the laws of the Dominion of Canada or any province thereof; - Common stock, bonds or other evidences of indebtedness issued under the laws of selected foreign countries or their political subdivisions; - Debt instruments issued by multinational organizations, on behalf of selected nations or groups of nations, such as Brady Bonds, whether in U.S. dollars or foreign currencies; - Mutual funds, commingled funds, or private equity which are, comprised of stocks, equity and or debt instruments, including those which hold positions in emerging markets, whether in U.S. dollars or foreign currencies; - Derivative instruments, such as futures and options, can be utilized as an alternative to a stock or bond position, as specified.
+- Securities issued by and the obligations of or guaranteed by the United States of America or U.S. government sponsored enterprises or by the Dominion of Canada or any province thereof, financial futures and options; - Bonds issued by the State of Iowa or its political subdivisions; - Common stock, American depository receipts, corporate bonds or other evidences of indebtedness issued under the laws of the Dominion of Canada or any province thereof; - Common stock, bonds or other evidences of indebtedness issued under the laws of selected foreign countries or their political subdivisions; - Debt instruments issued by multinational organizations, on behalf of selected nations or groups of nations, such as Brady bonds, whether in U.S. dollars or foreign currencies;

+- Mutual funds, commingled funds, or private equity which are, comprised of stocks, equity and or debt instruments, including those which hold positions in emerging markets, whether in U.S. dollars or foreign currencies; - Derivative instruments, such as futures and options, can be utilized as an alternative to a stock or bond position, as specified.

-Other Asset Classes - The currency positions of the System include the currency of a group of selected nations, which have well established and stable economic and political structures.
-Currency positions are only taken in countries or in multinational currencies (for examples, Euros) in which the System has determined to invest the System's assets.
-The currency assets of the System are represented within the individual portfolios of the investment managers, which have mandates, which include international bonds or stocks.
-The benchmark against which these managers run the portfolios shall include a zero percent hedged position to the U.S. dollar for the international portions of the mandate.
+Other Asset Classes

+MFPRSI's currency positions include the currency of a group of selected nations, which have well established and stable economic and political structures.
+Currency positions are only taken in countries or in multinational currencies (for example, euros) in which MFPRSI has determined to invest its assets.
+MFPRSI's currency assets are represented within the individual portfolios of the investment managers, which have mandates, and may include international bonds or stocks.
+The benchmark against which these managers compare their portfolios includes a zero percent hedged position to the U.S. dollar for the international portions of the mandate.

+Derivative Instruments

-Derivative Instruments - Derivative instruments, such as futures and options, may be utilized in selected portfolios for the following purposes:
+Derivative instruments, such as futures and options, may be utilized in selected portfolios for the following purposes:

-- 1) As an alternative to maintaining a selected asset position, - 2) To maintain the duration of securities in a portfolio, - 3) To gain exposure in a time of dollar strength to a foreign bond market with minimal exposure to the currency of the country, - 4) To hedge or otherwise protect existing or anticipated portfolio positions, - 5) To establish and maintain the currency positions for the currency overlay portfolio and for the individual currency activities of the individual portfolios, and - 6) Not to speculate or leverage (gear-up) the portfolio.
+- 1) As an alternative to maintaining a selected asset position, - 2) To maintain the duration of securities in a portfolio, - 3) To gain exposure in a time of dollar strength to a foreign bond market with minimal exposure to the currency of the country, - 4) To hedge or otherwise protect existing or anticipated portfolio positions, - 5) To establish and maintain the currency positions for the currency overlay portfolio and for the individual currency activities of the individual portfolios, and - 6) Not to speculate or leverage (i.e. "gear-up") the portfolio.